ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 The system receives OTP based authentication request with the parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, Id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, OTP.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 1. The system validates if the transaction id matches with transaction id value of OTP Generate Request
-2. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
+2. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
+Refer to the [**Section**](#a-validate-the-timestamp-of-the-authentication-request) for the validation of the time stamp
 3. Validates if the OTP in the i/p parameter is same as the OTP triggered for the individual to the registered phone number and/or e-mail
 4. The system validates the validity of the OTP (For points 2 and 3 - The system regenerates the unique key using the logic < product_id >_< encoded token_id >_< txn_id > < MUA Code >; The system calls the core kernel validator component by passing OTP and the unique key and receives a validation response)
 5. Constructs the authentication response based on validation results